-1. After Age 73.
-If you were born in 1951 through 1959, your first RMD must be taken by April 1 following the year you attain age 73, which is your required beginning date (RBD).
+- 1. After Age 73.
+Your first RMD must be taken by April 1 following the year you attain age 73, which is your required beginning date (RBD).
 Second year and subsequent distributions must be taken by December 31 of each such year.
-An RMD is taxable in the calendar year you receive it.
-Age 73 changes to age 75 if you were born in 1960 or later.

-- 2. Distribution Calculations.
+An RMD is taxable in the calendar year you receive it. - 2.
+Distribution Calculations.
 Your RMD will generally be calculated by dividing your previous year-end adjusted balance in your IRA by a factor from the uniform lifetime table provided by the IRS.
 This table is indexed to your age attained during a distribution year.
 This table is used whether you have named a beneficiary and regardless of the age or type of beneficiary you may have named.
 However, if for any distribution year, you have as your only named beneficiary for the entire year, your spouse, who is more than ten years younger than you, the uniform lifetime table will not be used.
 To calculate your RMD for that year you will use the ages of you and your spouse at the end of that year to determine a joint life expectancy factor from the IRS's joint and last survivor table.
-This will be the case even if your spouse dies, or you become divorced and do not change your beneficiary, during that year. - 3.
-Failure to Withdraw an RMD.
+This will be the case even if your spouse dies, or you become divorced and do not change your beneficiary, during that year.

+- 3. Failure to Withdraw an RMD.
 If you do not withdraw your RMD by its required distribution date, you are subject to an excess accumulation penalty tax of up to 25 percent of the amount not withdrawn.
 You can always take more than your RMD in any year but no additional amounts can be credited to a subsequent year's RMD. - 4.
 Multiple IRAs.
 If you have more than one traditional IRA or SIMPLE IRA you must calculate a separate RMD for each one.
-You may, however, take the aggregate total of your RMDs from any one or more of your personal traditional IRAs or SIMPLE IRAs. - 5.
+You may, however, take the aggregate total of your RMDs from any one or more of your personal traditional IRAs (including SEP IRAs) or SIMPLE IRAs. - 5.
 No Rollovers or Repayments of RMDs.
-All RMDs for all of your IRAs must be satisfied before you can roll over or repay any portion of your IRA account balance.
+An RMD must be satisfied before you can roll over or repay any portion of your IRA account balance.
 The first distributions made during a year will be considered RMDs and can be satisfied by earlier distributions from your other traditional IRAs or SIMPLE IRAs that are aggregated.
 Any RMD that is rolled over or repaid will be subject to taxation and is considered a regular contribution, which may be an excess contribution until corrected. - 6.
 Transfers of RMDs.
 Transfers are not considered distributions.
 You can transfer any portion of your traditional IRA or SIMPLE IRA at any time during the year provided you satisfy your aggregate RMDs before the end of the distribution year.